karstnDE/frontend/docs/ANALYTICS.md

 **Examples**:
 - `/event/Dashboard/filter-change/group-token`
-- `/event/APY/custom-price-set/0.05`
+- `/event/APR/custom-price-set/0.05`
 - `/event/Loyalty/explore-segment/whales`

 **Rules**:
-- Use PascalCase for categories (Dashboard, APY, Loyalty, Usage)
+- Use PascalCase for categories (Dashboard, APR, Loyalty, Usage)
 - Use kebab-case for actions (filter-change, custom-price-set)
 - Labels are freeform but should be descriptive